Skip to main content

 Light up a Life

-Alongside NHS funding, your generous donations will help to raise the £14 million* to run our services. (*Contracted services from the NHS are budgeted at £8.1 million, with the help of our community, we need to raise a further £5.9 million).
+Your generous donations will help to raise the £14 million* to run our services.
 As more people turn to us for support, we turn to our community and ask you to help us be there when people need us.

 Making every moment count and helping patients experience a positive end of life is our highest priority.
 For us, there is no such thing as ‘no’.
 With a little imagination, we can help tick off those bucket list moments – whether it’s the Wedding they always dreamed of, family gathered for a meal, or a visit from their favourite animal (recently we had donkeys visit the Hospice!)